 As of 2013, Earthskin began awarding scholarships, in collaboration with Te Moata Trust, offering Permaculture Design Certificates with Trish Allen and Daniel Tohill.
 Simultaneously, our relationship with The Koanga Institute, a trust holding the largest collection of New Zealand Heritage Seeds, commenced.
 This was the birth of the Earthskin Scholarship programme, which has already provided the grounding for sustainability-focused education for over 50 students.

 In 2017, we began to walk alongside the Charities Commission to strengthen and firmly ground our deed, and allow for philanthropic support, empowering us in our broad mission.

 With the global changes that COVID delivered, came the sale of the Earthskin Muriwai property and thus the sad conclusion of The Creative Artist Residency Project.
 As such, the trust went into hibernation until 2021.

 Yet, new light has emerged as we welcome my exceptionally talented daughter, Vanessa, as a trustee, introducing the beginnings of an intergenerational legacy for Earthskin.

-Our New Story continues at The Waygood Foundation in Piha, with Claire Inwood as care-taker supreme, supported by the lovely Laura Weiland.
+Our New Story continues at The Waygood Foundation in Piha, with Claire Inwood as care-taker supreme, supported by the lovely Laura Wieland.
 Claire embodies the true meaning of care as she pours her kindness and beauty into the land and community.
 Furthermore, with our rehoming at the recently acquired “Earthskin Warkworth”, the beginnings of an integrated community-education initiative, and a refocused Ecological Artist Residency, are being developed.